StackVista/stackstate-docs/setup/data-management/data_retention.md

 \(note that time value is provided in milliseconds - 10 days equals 864000000 milliseconds\)

-Please note that by adding more time to the data retention period, the amount of data stored is also going to grow and need more storage space.
+Note that by adding more time to the data retention period, the amount of data stored is also going to grow and need more storage space.
 This may also affect the performance of the Views.

 After the new retention window is applied, you can schedule a new removal with this command: